puneetbawa/learn-to-c/structures/Readme.md

 Points to Remember in C Nested Structures

-To print the structure variable we have to use dot operator (.)
+1)To print the structure variable we have to use dot operator (.)
-To print the C nested structure variable we have to use 2 dot operators such as (Structure Variable.
+2)To print the C nested structure variable we have to use 2 dot operators such as (Structure Variable.
 Nested Structure Variable.
+Structure Member)
-Structure Member) printing the structure pointer variable we have to use arrow operator instead of dot operator.
+3)printing the structure pointer variable we have to use arrow operator instead of dot operator.
 (Structure Variable -> Structure Member)
-To print the C nested structure variable using pointers then we have to use combination of arrow operator and dot operator.
+4)To print the C nested structure variable using pointers then we have to use combination of arrow operator and dot operator.
 (Structure Variable -> Nested Structure Variable.
 Structure Member)